Mount Soffeh

-Mount Soffeh or Kuh-e Soffeh is a mountain that is situated just south of the city of Isfahan, southeast of Mount Donbeh and south of the Zayanderud River in Iran.
+Mount Soffeh (کوه صفه) is a mountain situated just south of the city of Isfahan, southeast of Mount Donbeh and south of the Zayanderud River in Iran.

 Etymology

 The term "soffeh" in Persian is derived from an Arabic word "soffa" that means "stone bench" or "sofa" or "raised platform".
 But there are different opinions about the origin of the name of this mountain.
-There is this belief that the name of this mountain comes from the name of a mystic called "Mir Ali-ye Soffeh" who lived and prayed in this mountain in the second half of the seventeenth century during the reign of the Safavid king Shah Suleiman I of Persia.
-This is related to the belief that the mountain was used as a refuge by Sufis or Muslim mystics.
+There is this belief that the name of this mountain comes from the name of a mystic called "Mir Ali-ye Soffeh" who lived and prayed in this mountain in the second half of the 17th century during the reign of Shah Suleiman I. This is related to the belief that the mountain was used as a refuge by Sufis or Muslim mystics.

 It is also believed that the word "soffeh" is somehow related to the word "safa" (meaning "purity", "pleasantness" and "enjoyment") or pleasure that is obtained and felt by visiting this mountain.
 There is also this opinion that "soffeh" is somehow related to the Persian word "spah" or "sepah" (meaning "army") and therefore it is related to the word "spahan" or "sepahan" (meaning a place for the army), which is the etymological origin for the name of Isfahan.
 And of course, there is this idea that the reason for the name "soffeh" is the existence of a flat raised platform at the foot of the mountain.